Howard E. Gendelman

 Howard E. Gendelman (born March 18, 1954) is an American physician-scientist whose research intersects the disciplines of neuroimmunology, pharmacology, and infectious diseases.
 Gendelman was born in Philadelphia, Pennsylvania.
 His research is focused on harnessing immune responses for therapeutic gain in HIV/AIDS and Neurodegenerative disease.
 He is the Margaret R. Larson Professor of infectious diseases and internal medicine at the University of Nebraska Medical Center (UNMC) in Omaha.

 He is married with three children and seven grandchildren.

 Early life and education

-Gendelman graduated with a bachelor's degree in Natural Sciences and Russian Studies from Muhlenberg College (1971-1975).
-He completed his doctorate of medicine at the Pennsylvania State University-Hershey Medical Center (1975-1979).
-He then completed a residency in Internal medicine at Montefiore Hospital, Albert Einstein College of Medicine (1979-1982), and he was a Clinical and Research Fellow in Neurology and Infectious Diseases at the Johns Hopkins University Medical Center (1982-1985).
+Gendelman was born in Philadelphia, on March 18, 1954.
+He attended Muhlenberg College in Allentown, Pennsylvania, where he graduated with a bachelor's degree in Natural Sciences and Russian Studies in 1975.
+He completed his doctorate of medicine at the Pennsylvania State University-Hershey Medical Center in 1979.
+He then completed a residency in Internal medicine at Montefiore Hospital, Albert Einstein College of Medicine in 1982, and he was a Clinical and Research Fellow in Neurology and Infectious Diseases at the Johns Hopkins Hospital in Baltimore from 1982 to 1985.